Key takeaways from this article:

 While turtles may be cute and cuddly, there’s also something special about spending time close to sharks as well.
 Located on the northern side of the island is a stretch of coast known as Shark Bay, which hosts a nursery for the small lemon sharks.
 These sharks are harmless to humans, and there are plenty of local tours which provide information on the sharks and get you up close and personal.

-Once you’ve found a driver that you like, you can ask for their card, which will be a good option if you choose to venture a little further afield and need a return journey.
+Once you’ve found a driver that you like, you can also ask for their card, which can be very useful if you choose to venture a little further afield and need a return journey.

 There is also the option for car rental; however, this can be quite expensive and isn’t necessary thanks to the availability of taxis.